Shumpei-research/dianote/10_fullmodel/index.md

 \end{gather}
 $$

-The equations of motions are rewritten in rotating coordinates,
+The equations of motions written in rotating coordinates:

 $$
 \begin{gather}